catamphetamine/react-pages/README.md

 <details>
 <summary>
-  Here's a more complex example: a comments section for a blog post page.
+  A more complex example: a comments section for a blog post page.
 </summary>

 #### redux/blogPost.js